Meet the Faculty/Staff

 Brian Patrick O'Donoghue - Department Chair

-O’Donoghue, 54, is two-time past president of Alaska Press Club and a staunch supporter of Investigative Reporters and Editors.
-He joined UAF Journalism's faculty in fall 2001.
+He is past president of Alaska Press Club and dedicated member of Investigative Reporters and Editors.
+He joined UAF Journalism’s faculty in 2001.

 llinois State University